drexelwireless/dragonradio/README.md

 The second, `sc2-radio.py`, is the SC2 competition radio.
 It is meant to be run as a background daemon, but it can also be forced to run in the foreground (with the `--foreground` flag).
 This version of the radio starts several background components that enable cognitive control.

-Both radios can be configured either via the command line or via a configuration file (or both); they take the same command-line arguments for radio configuration and the same configuration file format and parameters.
+Both radios can be configured either via the command line or via configuration files (or both); they take the same command-line arguments for radio configuration and the same configuration file format and parameters.
 The configuration file is in [libconfig](http://www.hyperrealm.com/libconfig/libconfig_manual.html#Configuration-Files) format.
-They key configuration differences are as follows:

- * `standalone-radio.py` expects to be configured primarily on the command line, so it applies options from a configuration file after applying all command-line options, including command-line defaults.
-If you want to see the command-line defaults, pass the `-h` command-line flag to `standalone-radio.py`.
- * `sc2-radio.py` expects to be configured primarily via a configuration file, so it applies options specified on the command-line after applying options from the command-line—the opposite order from `standalone-radio.py`!
-This means you **must** use a complete configuration file because defaults from the command-line arguments **will not** be used.

-Why the ordering difference?
-Because when running the competition radio, we often want to use a configuration file and tweak one or two parameters.
-When running `standalone-radio.py`, we usually only want to use a configuration file to specify one or two things, like the AMC table, that are a pain to configure on the command line.
+Each `--config` command-line option will load a configuration file, overriding previously-specified options.
+Regardless of how options are specified (configuration file or and individual command-line options), later options override earlier options.
+Multiple `--config` options can be specified.

 ### Running the radio with `standalone-radio.py`